Trig 00-01: Radians

 And with that, you’re well on your way to mastering radians.

-As we can see, the idea of radians isn’t too difficult but the numbers do get kinda messy.
+As we can see, the idea of radians isn’t too difficult but the numbers do get a bit messy.
 Whereas it’s easy to hold the idea of 360 degrees in our mind, thinking about a radian takes a bit more work.
 One of the things we can do is to offload the thinking from our brains onto paper.

 Below, you’ll find a nice review sheet summarizing everything you’ll ever need to know about radians.